Lee distance

 Considering the alphabet as the additive group Zq, the Lee distance between two single letters $x$ and $y$ is the length of shortest path in the Cayley graph (which is circular since the group is cyclic) between them.
 More generally, the Lee distance between two strings of length n is the length of the shortest path between them in the Cayley graph of $\mathbf{Z}_q^n$.
 This can also be thought of as the quotient metric resulting from reducing Z^{n} with the Manhattan distance modulo the lattice qZ^{n}.
 The analogous quotient metric on a quotient of Z^{n} modulo an arbitrary lattice is known as a Mannheim metric or Mannheim distance.

 The metric space induced by the Lee distance is a discrete analog of the elliptic space.

 Example

 If q = 6, then the Lee distance between 3140 and 2543 is 1 + 2 + 0 + 3 = 6.

 History and application

-The Lee distance is named after Dr. William C. Y. Lee (李始元).
+The Lee distance is named after William Chi Yuan Lee (李始元).
 It is applied for phase modulation while the Hamming distance is used in case of orthogonal modulation.

 The Berlekamp code is an example of code in the Lee metric.
 Other significant examples are the Preparata code and Kerdock code; these codes are non-linear when considered over a field, but are linear over a ring.